Walk Into Paradise: French involvement

 French producer Paul-Edmond Decharme, best known for Manon and Bluebeard, proposed Rafferty and Robinson go into business with the French company Discifilm.
 The script was rewritten to accommodate two French stars.

 In April 1955 Rafferty said the film would be called Walk into Paradise and that Ann Vernon would play the female lead.
 Later that month Rafferty and Robinson issued a prospectus for investors to put money into the film, offering debentures at £50 each.
 They claimed The Phantom Stockman had repaid investors 27% and King of the Coral Sea had repaid them 10%.

 In May 1955 Decharne announced he would make two films a year in the Pacific.
 The first two would be co productions with Rafferty and Robinson:, starting withWalk into Paradise, which would be shot on location in New Guinea, in English and French versions.
 The stars would be Rafferty, Reg Lye, and French players Pierre Cressoy and Francoise Christophe (Vernon having dropped out).
 Robinson would direct while Marcel Pagliero would be the dialogue director of the French version.
 The main party of the film unit will leave for New Guinea on 11 June.
 The voices-of the French stars will be used in both French and English versions.
 The voices of the Australian stars would be "dubbed" with French dialogue for the French version.

 Music for Paradise would be written by Georges Auric, well-known composer of film music and the writer of the title track from Moulin Rouge.
-The film would cost £150,000 and be financed on a 50/50 basis by Southern International and Decharme's company, Disci Films.

-The second film would be made in Tahiti with French director Yves AHegret as the principal director and Robinson as director of the English version.
+The second film would be made in Tahiti with French director Yves Allegret as the principal director and Robinson as director of the English version.
 This movie would be shot in Cinema-Scope and would hopefully star Gerard Philippe.

 "I was told that the Pacific was very wide, and its capital was Sydney* so I came here," said Decharne."I also heard that Australians appreciated French films better than any other country outside Europe.
 'La Ronde' made more money in Australia than it did in France."

+The film would cost £150,000 and according to one account was financed on a 50/50 basis by Southern International and Decharme's company, Disci Films.
+However Robinson later clarified:

+We put up 70 per cent, and he [the French producer] put up 30 per cent.
+And we had the world-excluding Europe...
+South America in total - and French- speaking Canada.
+I think that was the French territory.
+The next film, they would put up 70 per cent, and we would put up 30.
+And then each one had the right to nominate the alternate pictures.So we saw this as a procedure of being able to get for the 100 per cent, two pictures for one.
+And the three that we had designed in Southern International, would become six under this system.
+So to us, it was a first-class deal.

-Robinson later claimed that 60% of the money invested in the film came from housewives.
+Robinson said 60% of the money invested in the film from his side came from housewives.

-The French actors arrived in Australia in June 1955.